SumoLogic/sumologic-documentation/docs/alerts/webhook-connections/aws-lambda.md

 ### Lambda Function URL

-If you use Lambda Function URL create an IAM user with **lambda:InvokeFunctionUrl** action allowed.
+If you use the Lambda Function URL, create an IAM user with **lambda:InvokeFunctionUrl** action allowed.

 :::caution
 Required action is different than the *lambda:InvokeFunction* used in AWS managed IAM Policy *AWSLambdaRole* so one needs to create *Customer managed* role